Amherst, New York

 Volunteer work | Work experience | Level of applicant’s interest

 Daemen doesn’t want financial issues to keep any admitted student from attending.
 That’s why it strives to create individualized financial aid packages designed to meet each student’s needs and enable them to get the most out of their college education.

 Generous merit scholarships based on academic and leadership achievement make Daemen affordable.
 91% of full-time undergraduate students receive Daemen Merit Institutional Scholarships, which is determined by a student’s academic and leadership achievement.

 Prospective Daemen students are also able to compete for one of ten prestigious Trustee Scholarships during the college’s annual Scholars Day.

 In addition to traditional aid in the form of scholarships, grants, and loans, there are on-campus work opportunities for qualified students.

 Work-study jobs include staffing the front desk in a residence hall, working in the president’s and vice presidents’ offices, and even serving coffee at 98 West cafe.

 HELP ALONG THE WAY

 Learning to navigate the financial aid system can be a daunting task.
-That’s why Daemen has trained professionals on hand to assist you every step of the way.
-Their Admissions Staff and Financial Aid Officers are available to assist you and your family with the financial aid application process, and to ensure that you understand the necessary paperwork and deadlines required in order for you to receive the best financial aid package available.
+That’s why Daemen has trained professionals on hand to assist anyone who needs help every step of the way.
+The admissions staff and financial aid officers are available to assist prospective students with the application process and ensure that they understand the necessary paperwork and deadlines required in order to receive the best financial aid package available.